hanabi/hanabi.github.io/Reference.md

 #### 4 Stalls & Early 4's Chop Move & 4 Pull

 * In the *Early Game*, since it is not possible to clue number 5, players cannot *5 Stall*.
 However, we agree that a number 4's clue in the early game indicates that the card is really a 5.
 Thus, it is possible to *4 Stall*.
 (A *4 Stall* interpretation takes precedence over a *Self-Finesse*.)
-  * This is only legal if the clue ONLY touches real 5's.
+  * This is only legal if the clue **only** touches real 5's.
 In other words, players may not give a *4 Stall* if touches a mix of 4's and 5's.
   * Similar to a *5 Stall*, if there are other things to do and a *4 Stall* is given, then it transforms into a *Early 4's Chop Move* or a *4 Pull*.
   * Once the *Early Game* is over, players may not *4 Stall*.